Olivia Louvel: Live performances

-Collaborative practice
+Collaborations

-Under the moniker of The Digital Intervention, she worked with Paul Kendall (long term Mute Records collaborator) on the album Capture, which was released in 2003.
-With Paul Kendall as The Digital Intervention, they produced the piece "When the sea will rise II'" or Acoustic Cameras, a project which invites sound artists to annex the real-time flow of webcams located in various places around the world.
+Under the moniker of The Digital Intervention, she worked with Paul Kendall (a long-term Mute Records collaborator) on the album Capture, released in 2003.

+With Paul Kendall as The Digital Intervention, they produced the piece When the sea will rise II for Acoustic Cameras, a project which invites sound artists to annex the real-time flow of webcams located in various places around the world.

-Along with Daria Baiocchi, Fiona Hallinan, La Cosa Preziosa, Vicky Langan, Úna Lee, Jenn Kirby, Claudia Molitor, Gráinne Mulvey and Rachel Ní Chuinn, Louvel contributed to the collaborative art project "Mean Time" with her composition "25 minutes and 21 seconds".
-The event was broadcast live on Nova, RTÉ Lyric FM from Richmond Barracks, Dublin.
+Alongside Daria Baiocchi, Fiona Hallinan, La Cosa Preziosa, Vicky Langan, Úna Lee, Jenn Kirby, Claudia Molitor, Gráinne Mulvey and Rachel Ní Chuinn, Louvel contributed to the collaborative art project "Mean Time" with her composition 25 minutes and 21 seconds.
+The event was broadcast live on Nova, RTÉ Lyric FM, from Richmond Barracks, Dublin.

-Louvel performed with the Mi.Mu gloves '54 bones', a gesturally based performance art for an audience of one at Onca Gallery for Brighton Digital Festival 2018, in collaboration with Duncan Cabral, Jaimie Moore and Dominic Rae.
+Louvel performed 54 bones, a gestural performance art piece for an audience of one, using the Mi.Mu Gloves at Onca Gallery during Brighton Digital Festival 2018, in collaboration with Duncan Cabral, Jaimie Moore and Dominic Rae.